-- Wear CSA approved safety glasses with side shields, or a face shield.
+- Wear C.SA-certified safety glasses with side shields, or a face shield.

-- Ensure that the shaper has a start/stop button within easy reach.
+- Make sure that the shaper has a working emergency start/stop button (e-stop) within easy reach.

 - Secure the work with shaper vises, parallels, hold downs or clamps and bolts.

-- Ensure that the vice, tool, and ram are securely fastened.
+- Make sure that the vice, tool, and ram are securely fastened.

 - Remove any burrs, rough edges or cuttings that may obstruct how the work piece fits into the vice.